jamesmurdza/awesome-ai-devtools/README.md

 - [aiXcoder](https://www.aixcoder.com/en/) — Local or cloud-based assistant with extensions for IntelliJ IDEA, CLion, GoLand, PyCharm, WebStorm, Visual Studio Code, and Eclipse.
 - [Sourcery](https://sourcery.ai/) — AI assistant and linter with a reference of 160 Python best practices and 40+ JS/TS best practices.
 Extensions for VS Code, PyCharm, vim and Sublime.
 - [Swimm](https://swimm.io) — Assistant for contextual code understanding using static analysis and AI generated documentation.
 VSCode, Jetbrains, IntelliJ, WebStorm, Rider, PhpStorm, Android Studio, PyCharm, PhPStorm
+- [Genie](https://github.com/ai-genie/chatgpt-vscode) - AI assistant for VS Code - Genie can generate code, answer questions about code, and explain code.
+It can also be customized with different prompts and settings.
+- [GPT Pilot](https://github.com/Pythagora-io/gpt-pilot) - GPT Pilot is a tool that can help developers write code.
+It can write code, debug it, and ask for help when needed.
+It can also work on different scales and with different technologies.

 **Command-line:**